Problem-driven scenario generation: an analytical approach for stochastic programs with tail risk measure: An exact risk region for the portfolio selection problem

-\begin{proof} For the first part of this result, it is enough to show that $\riskregion_{\mathcal{X}}$ satisfies the aggregation condition.
+\begin{proof} To prove that $\riskregion$ satisfies the aggregation condition, it is enough to show that $\riskregion_{\mathcal{X}}$ satisfies the aggregation condition.
 We prove this by showing that all the conditions of Proposition \ref{prop:agg-condition-suff-conditions} hold.
-Note that $x\mapsto -x^{T}y$ is continuous so condition (ii) holds immediately.
+Note that $x\mapsto -x^{T}\orv$ is continuous so condition (i) of Proposition~\ref{prop:agg-condition-suff-conditions} holds immediately.

-For all $x\in\mathcal{X}$ the interior of the corresponding risk region and non-risk region are open half-spaces:
+For each $x\in\mathcal{X}$ the interior of the corresponding risk region and non-risk region are open half-spaces: